IV2C/VTikZ/README.md

 - `--api_url`: URL of the OpenAI completion compatible API.
 Default is `"https://api.openai.com/v1"`.
 - `--api_key`: API key for authentication, defaults to the environment variable `OPENAI_API_KEY`.
 - `--temperature`: Temperature setting for model sampling.
 Default is `0.7`.
+- `--pass`: number of gneerated responses, used to compute pass@k. default is 1

 This command will evaluate the specified model on the given subsets using the provided parameters.